sjboeing/fast_rainfall_processing/FOREWARNS_workflows/README.md

 A copy of this directory structure is provided.
 RainfallReferenceFiles and Shapefile contain files needed to generate flood forecasts; these are:
   * catchment shapfiles for both Northern England and England + Wales (HydroBasins L9 dataset) (dir Shapefile).
   * list of catchment fid's and sample coordinates on UK OSNG (dir RainfallReferenceFiles)
   * DUMMY rainfall threshold values for catchment level flood return periods.
-True data values should be used for accurate forecasts; obtain FEH modelling data from https://fehweb.ceh.ac.uk/.
-  * Reference shapefile (GeoPlots) for enabling common return period legends (dir Shapefile)
+True data values should be used for accurate forecasts; obtain FEH modelling data from https://fehweb.ceh.ac.uk/.Reference shapefile (GeoPlots) for enabling common return period legends (dir Shapefile)

 Note that scripts are currently set to use dummy flood reference values; to change this, modify variable "refs" in extract_catchment_fcsts.py (l68) and FloodForecastLookup.py (l379).